 The first step in addressing this problem is to reduce or eliminate the standing water or extremely moist areas around your property.
 Standing water gives mosquitoes a habitat in which to lay their eggs and let their larva grow.
 Buckets, wheel barrows, bird baths, and anything else that collects water needs to be emptied and cleaned after every time it rains.
-If you have a body of water nearby such as a lake or creek, this may not be enough but it will certainly help.
+Nearby bodies of water such as lakes or creeks can make mosquito control more difficult.
 Keeping your grass cut regularly will help to reduce moisture in the soil as well.

 Obviously, bug sprays with deet will help to prevent bites, as will citronella candles and sprays.
-However, sometimes this will not be enough and tougher measures are required.
+Sometimes, bug sprays will not be enough and stronger treatments will be required.

-The best way to handle this problem is to have a mosquito misting system installed around the outdoor areas of your property.
+The best way to handle a mosquito issue is to have a mosquito misting system installed around the outdoor areas of your property.
 A misting system mists pesticide twice a day to control mosquito populations.
 They effectively create a zone of mosquito free area that makes for a very pleasant outdoor experience.
-The systems are automatic but can be run manually should you think extra treatment is necessary.
-There are even additional higher end systems that can be run by remote control or even by your smartphone.
+Misting systems are automatic but can be run manually should you think extra treatment is necessary.
+Some higher-end options include remote controls or even smartphone apps.

 We have experience installing, filling, servicing, and repairing these systems.
-Please give us a call if you would like us to come out and give you an estimate for setting up a system that will cover the appropriate outdoor areas of your property.
+Our technicians can come and give you an estimate for these services.
+We’ll help determine the most effective areas for treatment.

 Even though misting systems are the most effective option, they can be more costly.
 Alternative treatments can be done using normal pesticides.
 This option can be more cost effective but will require regular monthly treatments to maintain proper control.
 Another option is a one time treatment.
 This can be great if you have a gathering or event coming up.
 One time treatments work best when applied a few days before the event.